sticnarf/runwind/README.md

 # Runwind

-Runwind is a Rust local unwinding library.
+Runwind is a wrapper of [framehop](https://github.com/mstange/framehop) for safe and convenient local unwinding.

 # License